The Tarot Inspires You !

 Upright: Something ends.
 The figure mirrors the Fool reminding us that we each become the reaper, reaping what we sow.
 Tilted left (face down): An overarching threat—bullying, violence, or even war.
 Tilted right: A strong recovery (The Reaper falls back laughing!)
 Reverse: Death or change averted.
 Slow, partial change, or stagnation. ###

-TEMPERANCE: An angel pours liquid from one vessel to another—The title serves as the principle, the action and the name of the figure who personifies them.
-This is the guardian who receives the soul and accompanies it to the higher realms.
-It is an act of grace and healing insuring that nothing is lost—life is not a futile exercise but an enriching experience.
+TEMPERANCE: An angel pours liquid from one vessel to another—The title serves as the principle, the action and the name of the figure shown.
+This is the guardian who receives the soul and accompanies it to the higher realms—an act of grace and healing insuring that nothing is lost—life is not a futile exercise but an enriching experience.

 Upright: Artful blending, rhythmic, harmonious exchange.
 The healing arts and rituals of sanctity and grace.
 Tilted left (face down): Protecting/comforting one below—maybe the viewer.
 An act of healing, generosity, hospitality.
 Tilted right: Watching carefully, receiving impressions, keeping ones counsel.
 Caution, hesitation, skepticism.
 An uneasy feeling or foreboding.
 Reverse: Lack of moderation, loss of self-control.
 Stuck in a repetitive cycle.
 Re-examination.
 Perfectionism. ###